ioptime-official/ai-chatgpt-2/conversational_model/Readme.md

 - Tokens: 44.53 million
 - Specialties: 96

-Data can be install from the [link](https://drive.google.com/drive/folders/17QXf5kyMVdzZSoG6gX9hqSk8IETbbrwe?usp=sharing).
+Data can be downlaoded from this [link](https://drive.google.com/drive/folders/17QXf5kyMVdzZSoG6gX9hqSk8IETbbrwe?usp=sharing).

 ### Distributed Training
 The model was trained using a distributed training approach, utilizing 2 devices.
 The dataset was split and distributed across these devices, enabling parallel training and improving efficiency.
 Kaggle, a popular platform for data science and machine learning, was utilized for the distribution training process.